I would like to say thank you to you and your staff for your excellent care of my husband yesterday as he went through hand and wrist surgery.

 Thanks for your talents as a surgeon and encouragement,

-Rice Volleyball Star Back on the Court after Freak Accident
+Rice Volleyball Star Talks About Her Journey Back to the Court Following Hand Fracture

 Recently, I brought my mother in for better healthcare than what she was receiving at home.
 She has been ill for two years and no one was able to find a way to help her.
 She was seeing numerous doctors, had a biopsy, etc. and still was not getting better and losing almost all function of her hands.
 I knew the only thing to do was to bring her to Houston where we would get her the best medical care.
 My initial thought was the Medical Center in Houston but in my search for finding “the best” I was pleasantly surprised to find that the best were also at Methodist Willowbrook.